-Operation Encompass is a national operation where local police forces notify when the police are called to an incident to domestic abuse.
-Avon and Somerset have their own version of this and will notify education settings whenever they have responded to a domestic abuse incident.
-This will enable the education setting to take proactive action and reasonable adjustments in relation to behaviour management and achieving positive educational outcomes.
+Operation Encompass is a national information sharing scheme where education settings are notified when the police are called to an incident of domestic abuse.
+This scheme enables St Bonaventure's Catholic Primary School to take proactive action and make reasonable adjustments in relation to behaviour management and achieving positive educational outcomes.

-Under the current information sharing protocol, the education setting is not permitted in sharing this information without seeking consent from Avon and Somerset police in case this can put a victim and learners at further risk of harm.
+Under the current information sharing protocol, professionals are not permitted to share information without first seeking consent from Avon and Somerset police in case this will put victims and children at further risk of harm.
 The only exception to this when information is shared with new education setting (part of statutory duties in relation to transfer of the Safeguarding/ Child Protection file, Keeping Children Safe in Education).
-Additional instructions around this are sent out with every single notification.

-- Education settings must have signed up to a Police Safeguarding Notification Briefing to receive these. - Each setting should have at least 2 members of trained staff able to receive and act upon these notifications. - Each setting should promote an open culture of safeguarding to enable learners and families to disclose and feel safe to talk about their experiences and what support may be required.
+St Bonaventure's Catholic Primary School will follow Bristol's Local Safeguarding Partnerships procedures when receiving and managing information through Operation Encompass.
+Our setting will promote an open culture of safeguarding to enable learners and families to disclose and feel safe to talk about their experiences and what support may be required.